insideout/ai/_posts/_archive/2020-02-13-amazon-aws-in-frontline-crosshairs-with-new-pbs-documentary.md

 ---
 category: news
 title: "Amazon, AWS In ‘Frontline’ Crosshairs With New PBS Documentary"
-excerpt: "and law enforcement’s use of Amazon Rekognition facial-recognition technology.
-It also explores allegations of worker exploitation at Amazon fulfillment centers and product safety problems.
-Amazon, which gave “Frontline” access to AWS CEO Andy Jassy and five other top Amazon executives, declined comment when reached by CRN.
-AWS has ..."
+excerpt: "Jassy defended law enforcement’s use of Amazon Rekognition.
+“We believe that governments and the organizations that are charged with keeping our community safe have to have access to the most ..."
-publishedDateTime: 2020-02-13T16:44:00Z
+publishedDateTime: 2020-02-13T16:37:00Z
 webUrl: "https://www.crn.com/news/cloud/amazon-aws-in-frontline-crosshairs-with-new-pbs-documentary"
 type: article
 quality: 54